umbraco/UmbracoDocs/marketplace-and-integrations/integrations/google-search-console.md

 You can also choose to remove access to Google Search Console API by triggering the _Revoke_ action.
 This will remove the access token and the refresh token from the database.

-Before you can properly use the URL Inspection Tool to retrieve data from the Search Console API you will need to register the domain of you Umbraco website as a property in [Google Search Console](https://search.google.com/search-console).
+Before you can properly use the URL Inspection Tool to retrieve data from the Search Console API you will need to register the domain of your Umbraco website.
+This is done at the [Google Search Console](https://search.google.com/search-console).

 After Google has verified your ownership, the _URL Inspection_ tool will provide the proper results.
-Otherwise a _PERMISSION_DENIED_ error will be prompted.
+Otherwise a "permission denied" error will be shown.

+## The URL Inspection Tool API

 The URL Inspection Tool API expects three parameters, two mandatory:
 - inspectionUrl - fully-qualified URL to inspect.
 Must be under the property specified in "siteUrl".